MicrosoftDocs/azure-dev-docs/javascript/tutorial-vscode-docker-node-05.md

 ---
-title: Stream logs from a containerized Node.js app from Visual Studio Code
+title: Redeploy a container to Azure App Service after making changes in Visual Studio Code
-description: Tutorial part 5, stream logs into Visual Studio Code
+description: Tutorial step 5, the simple steps to rebuild and redeploy a container image.
 services: app-service
 author: kraigb
 manager: barbkess